 Grants under the programme are providing support in the form of studentships to existing and emerging departments or programmes within those UK universities and institutes of higher education that are involved in the teaching and study of Japan/Japanese.
 They are enabling these institutions to offer the studentships to postgraduates engaged in the study of Japan at a time when studentship provision, specifically for the study of Japan, is restricted.

 Individuals may not apply directly to the Foundation as the application procedure is only through nomination by institutions e.g. UK universities and institutes of higher education.
 Those institutions interested in applying should in the first instance contact the Foundation’s London Office for further information and to confirm their eligibility.
-Applications for the Programme’s seventh year (October 2020 – September 2021) are currently open.
+Applications for the Programme’s eighth year (October 2021 – September 2022) are now closed.